blindnet-io/product-management/refs/schemas/priv/examples.md

 ## Examples

-In the following examples we show how, requests introduced by different regulations and systems can be modeled using the Privacy Request Interoperability Format.
+In the following examples we show how, requests introduced by different regulations and systems can be modeled using the Privacy Request Interchange Vocabulary.

 ### BASIC GDPR REQUESTS